courtneygrace40/stranger-things-ml-pipeline/README.md

 An additional dataset, **stranger_words**, was created to assist in the data analysis as a sentiment assigner to *Stranger Things* specific words.

-Because the **Jeffrey Lancaster** dataset only contained information from the first two seasons, this analysis is solely of the patterns of the first two seasons of Stranger Things.
+Because the **Jeffrey Lancaster** dataset only contains information from the first two seasons, this analysis is solely of the patterns of the first two seasons of Stranger Things.